 Lifting weights is as good for your physical health as blocking your narcissistic ex on Instagram is for your emotional health.
 Which is to say: very!
-Plus, it can help almost anyone reach their fitness goals, says powerlifter Mia Nikolajev, CSCS.
+Plus, it can help almost anyone reach their fitness goals, says Mia Nikolajev, CSCS, a powerlifter and strength and conditioning coach.

-The thing is, to actually reap those benefits you can't be making common weight-lifting mistakes like lifting the same weight every day or skipping mobility work.
-Read on to understand why those — and seven other lifting mistakes — stall strength gains and may even sideline you with an injury.
+The thing is, to actually reap all these benefits you can't be making common weight-lifting mistakes, like lifting the same weight every day or skipping mobility work.
+Read on to understand why those — and eight other lifting mistakes — stall strength gains and may even sideline you with an injury.

 1. Using the Same Weight Every Time